MieuxVoter/mv-api-server-apiplatform/README.md

 _You should do this, it's mesmerizing._  :]

-First, copy `behat.yml.dist` to `behat.yml`:

-    cp behat.yml.dist behat.yml

-You do not need to edit it, but you may.

-> This step of copy will eventually be automated using composer hooks.
-> That's a good first issue if you feel like it ;)

 The features are in their own repositories, so make sure you cloned the submodules as well: